servisbot/documentation/getting-started-cli.md

 If installation was a success you will get the manpage for the cli Login to your organization with the cli

-Replace [YOUR ORG] and run the command
+Replace <organization> and run the command

 ```
 $ sb-cli login <organization>